FlorentinaMargarita/chargeTracker/README.md

 </br>

 * SessionScreen: The SessionScreen gets the id for the chosen session by SessionScreenOverview.
 Ther fetch API shows the appropriate data in the graph.
 A single graph plots all of the user’s session data of the chosen session.
 It retrieves the information about the particular session from the following API: https://dev.powerflex.io/test-server/sessions/${id}  In this screen I use the fetch API in conjunction with the GET-method to access the information.
-The data which is plotted on the graph is

-        1.)	actual_energy_delivered

-        2.)	predictive_energy_delivered

-        3.)	time

 To display the chart I am using the library: react-native-svg-charts (https://github.com/JesperLekland/react-native-svg-charts) In order to be able to use it, another library has to be installed: react-native-svg (https://github.com/react-native-svg/react-native-svg).
 For the markers on the Y-axis I concatenated the data of predictive energy delivered with actual energy delivered.
 The line chart does then display these two data sets over time.
 The X-Axis shows the points in time, when the energy was delivered.
 For better readability I decided not to show every time point, but rather only every second point in time.